What to do during a power outage?

 If your safety switch has not flipped, there may be a power outage in your area.
 Call your distributor and they will be able to tell you where power is out and their estimate for when it will be restored.
 Alternatively you can generally review this information on your distributors website, or sign up for real time alerts to receive text messages for distributors planned and unplanned outages.

 Power outages in a street or neighborhood can occur for numerous reasons including fallen trees or branches, road or ground work, animal interference, or inclement weather.
 Make sure you never approach fallen or damaged power lines as there is high risk for electrocution or fire.

 After a power outage:

 When power is restored, it may be tempting to go back to your daily business as usual.
-In most cases, you should be safe to plug everything back in and get on with your life.
+In most cases, you should be safe to plug everything back in.
 When it comes to refrigerated food and medication however, it’s important to be on the cautious side.
-If refrigerated medications were not kept cool for an entire day, it may be safer to throw them out or contact the manufacturer.
-To stay on the safe side, get rid of thawing or perishable food and start fresh as bacteria grows rapidly in unrefrigerated food.
+If refrigerated medications were not kept cool for a long period of time, it may be safer to throw them out or contact the manufacturer.
+To stay on the safe side, get rid of thawing or perishable food and start fresh.

 How to plan for future loss of power: